This is most likely going to sting, but you can do it.

 Perhaps you’re living in a property that surpasses your actual requirements.

-If you have a 3 bedroom where only 2 bedroom are occupied, downgrading to a 2 bedroom might be a wise move.
+If you have a 3 bedroom where only 2 bedrooms are occupied, downgrading to a 2 bedroom might be a wise move.

 Relocating doesn’t have to mean moving to the other side of the country.
 And more often than not, you can get a lot more for your money if you move a few streets over.